tabletcorry/haxby/README.md

 Please note that this project is still under development.
 It may be a bit difficult to figure out or use.
 I will be making it more usable as time allows.

+Currently, all modes except schema have been used fairly extensively, so they could be considered "safe".
+The schema mode is still very new and not tested.

 Feel free to message me to ask how it works.

 # Purpose